diegaso-xhc/Grasp_Surface_Detection_Tracking_and_Analysis/README.md

 -->
 </div>

 Nevertheless, the contributions of our work provide tools to extend our results to different setups, provided that changes are made on the pertinent locations.
-If you are not sure how to do so, please contact the author at (diego.hidalgo-carvajal@tum.de)
+If you are not sure how to do so, please contact the author (see details below).

 ## Contributions